We run a wide variety of events exclusively for our members throughout the year.

 Club night is suitable for older children (there is no specific age limit but we’d suggest 10 – 12+ depending on the child).
 Children must be accompanied by an adult.
 Please wrap up warmly during the spring, autumn and winter months as it can get pretty chilly even inside the observatory.

-For allergy suffers, please be aware that the observatory and its surrounds are frequented by a number of cats, domesticated birds, cows and one friendly but extremely hungry small dog.
+For allergy suffers, please be aware that the observatory and its surrounds are frequented by a number of cats, domesticated birds, cows and two small dogs.

 The observatory is located in a field and access requires crossing some fairly rough (and often soggy) grassland.
 Limited parking is available on a tarmac driveway approximately 60m / 200 feet away.
 If you need us to ensure that a space is kept available, please contact us in advance.
 Parking on the field adjacent to the observatory is only possible during dry periods (summer/autumn to early winter depending on rainfall) and subject to the operational needs of the farm.